Real-Life Mystery: A Name in My Vintage Book

-First, the Book: A Vintage Treasure
+First, the Vintage Book

-The book that started this journey is a vintage hardcover edition of Nathaniel Hawthorne’s The House of the Seven Gables, published between 1938 and 1940.
-Though not an antique (it’s not quite 100 years old just yet), it’s a lovely vintage piece that adds character to my collection.
+The book in question is a vintage hardcover edition of Nathaniel Hawthorne’s The House of the Seven Gables, published between 1938 and 1940.
+Though not an antique (it’s not quite 100 years old just yet), it adds a ton of character to my collection.
+My copy is a Books, Inc. Art-Type Edition, one of many inexpensive reprints of copyright-free classics made by publishers in the early 20th century.
+It’s not worth much on the market, but for me, it’s a treasure.

 Who Was Miss Beulah S.?

-Miss Buelah S. (last name withheld) is written in elegant, flowing and almost forgotten cursive on the inside cover of my vintage book.
-She added a date, and starting from that small detail, I began to unravel her story.
+Miss Buelah S. (last name withheld) is written in flowing, now almost forgotten cursive on the inside cover of my vintage book.
+Here’s what I knew about her when I started my journey:

 • She lived in Toledo, Ohio

-• She was unmarried at almost 30 years old
+• She was unmarried at almost 30 years old (gasp!)

 • Her handwriting was more elegant than mine, and probably unreadable to today’s kids

-• She procured this book on January 20, 1941
+• She procured said book on January 20, 1941, a very loaded moment in history

 photo of the signature in my vintage book